ddelsizov/terminal-edno/README.md

 ## Limitations and future plans

-- Supported on Macos and Linux.
-No Windows support yet.
-- Does not support advanced features like auto-completion, complex shell operations, escape sequence handling, and much more.
+- Does not support advanced features like auto-completion, complex shell operations, escape sequence handling, input sanitization, and much more.

 ## License